plymouthvan/WP-Media-Categorizer/README.md

 ## 🧪 Notes

-- Filenames are matched case-insensitively against keywords
+- **Filename matching**: Case-insensitive matching against keywords
-- The script only scans media items (post_type=attachment)
-- Files can match multiple keywords, and all applicable taxonomy terms will be assigned
+- **Multiple matches**: Files can match multiple keywords, all applicable terms are assigned
-- Terms are created if missing, unless declined during prompt
+- **Hierarchical terms**: Terms are created with proper parent-child relationships
-- Hierarchical terms are respected and created in order if necessary
-- Term existence checks are cached for performance — the script avoids duplicate `wp term list` calls
-- When `--apply` is used, the script generates a simple CSV log of changes (attachments updated and terms created)
-- If multiple keywords match the same taxonomy term, that term is only assigned once per attachment
-- Terminal color output is enabled by default for readability.
-Use `--no-color` to disable it
-- Regex-based matching is supported.
-Use `regex: true` under a mapping entry to match filenames with regular expressions
-- The `--export` flag behaves like a dry run, but outputs results to CSV without applying any changes or prompting
-- Use `--verbose` to print extra details during processing, including matched keywords, term assignments, and creation events
-- You can customize the location of the CSV output log with `settings.output_csv_path` in your config file
+- **Duplicate prevention**: Existing term relationships are preserved, no duplicates created
+- **Transaction safety**: All database operations use transactions with rollback on error
+- **CSV logging**: Detailed logs of all operations for audit and troubleshooting
+- **Regex support**: Use `regex: true` in mappings for pattern-based matching
+- **Taxonomy modes**:
+  - `all`: Assign all terms in hierarchy (e.g., both "Wedding" and "Portraits")
+  - `children_only`: Assign only parent terms that have children
+  - `bottom_only`: Assign only the deepest terms in each hierarchy

 ---

+## 🔄 Migration from Bash Version

+If you're upgrading from the previous Bash+Python hybrid:

+1. **Database credentials**: Add `db_host`, `db_user`, `db_pass`, `db_name` to your `config.yml`
+2. **New workflow**: Replace `./categorize-media.sh --apply` with the two-phase Python workflow
+3. **Same functionality**: All features (dry-run, backup, CSV logging, taxonomy modes) work identically
+4. **Performance improvement**: Expect significantly faster execution due to direct database access

+---

 ## 💥 Disclaimer

 This script is provided for use in development and staging environments.
-Do not run this in production without understanding the consequences.
-Back up your database before making changes.
+Always backup your database before making changes.
+The tool includes built-in backup functionality, but you should also maintain your own backup strategy.